-Planning to travel this summer?
-Ask The Post’s travel reporters for advice on how to do it safely.
+Dreaming of summer travel?
+Post reporters answer your travel questions.

 Looking for more?
 Sign up for By The Way’s weekly newsletter to get tips and City Guides that make you feel like a local wherever you go.
 Delivered every Thursday.

-Teddy Amenabar, an editor on The Post’s audience team, produced this Q&A.
+Teddy Amenabar and Yu Vongkiatkajorn, both editors on The Post’s audience team, produced this Q&A.